-According to information published by the Tax Office, an arrangement by a small business owner to transfer a commercial property owned by him to his super fund, treating the proceeds as an undeducted contribution, is considered NOT to be a ‘scheme’ to which anti-tax avoidance rules in Part IVA of the Income Tax Assessment Act 1936 (ITAA 1936) applies.
+According to information published by the Tax Office, an arrangement by a small business owner to transfer a commercial property owned by him to his super fund, treating the proceeds as an undeducted contribution, may not be considered a ‘scheme’ to which anti-tax avoidance rules in Part IVA of the Income Tax Assessment Act 1936 (ITAA 1936) apply.

 One of the four capital gains tax concessions available to a small business, is the small business retirement exemption.

 This CGT concession allows a small business owner to claim up to $500,000 (a lifetime limit) capital gains tax free on capital proceeds from disposal of the business which are used for retirement.

 “Used for retirement” does not necessarily mean actual retirement at that point; the proceeds can be contributed to a super fund to meet the retirement purpose and if aged under 55 the CGT exempt amount will be required to be rolled over.

 In this case, instead of being paid in cash, the taxpayer had the proceeds of the property sale credited as an undeducted superannuation contribution in the fund which bought the property.